-The point is, as a non-resident, regardless of how much you want to deposit, there are options out there to open a bank account without physical presence available.
+The point is, for non-residents, regardless of how much you’re able to deposit, there are options out there to open an account without being physically present.

 Offshore companies are one of the more contentious topics in the world of international banking.
-For that reason, many people think it’s no longer possible to open a bank account without physical presence when it comes to offshore entities.
+For that reason, many people think it’s no longer possible to open a bank account remotely when it comes to offshore entities.
 But, that’s not true.

 You just need to know what you’re doing, have the right information, and know which countries, banks, and bankers to contact.
 In addition, your personal risk profile, source of funds, and whether or not you can pass due diligence matters.
 And, finding banks and bankers that are familiar with your structure, industry, and your client profile is critical.

-Most people simply have the wrong strategy going in and falsely conclude that it’s “impossible” for banks to open for their chosen structure.
+Most people simply have the wrong strategy going in and falsely conclude that it’s “impossible” for banks to open accounts for their chosen structure.
 We discuss topics like this (and much more) in GlobalBanks Insider.

 Similar to private banking and non-resident clients, there are a few important considerations for offshore companies.
 These include where your company is incorporated, how much you plan to deposit, your business description and the industry you’re involved in, source of funds, estimated transactions flow, and of course the ultimate beneficial owner (UBO).

 If your company fits within the bank’s risk parameters, can pass due diligence, uses the right account opening strategies, and appears to be a profitable client, it’ll usually be able to open an account.
 Of course, that requires you to approach the right banks.

 And while most people think that offshore companies can bank in far-flung offshore jurisdictions these days, that’s actually not the case at all.

 In fact, depending on where your offshore company is from, you might be able to access some of the top banking jurisdictions around the world.
 These might include Andorra, Austria, Liechtenstein, Monaco, Singapore, Switzerland, the United States, and many others.

 Note: We provide GlobalBanks Insiders with direct introductions to banks in each of the countries that open accounts for offshore businesses.